RathodAnilT/PHP-Tutorial/README.md

 ```
 ## The continue Statement
 - With the continue statement we can stop the current iteration, and continue with the next:
+## Example
+- Stop, and jump to the next iteration if $i is 3: